-ABSTRACT: This paper introduces the $J^{2+}$-invariant for pairs of generic immersions.
-The new invariant behaves like Arnold's $J^+$-invariant for generic immersions as it is invariant under homotopy including inverse tangencies and traversing triple points, but changes by traversing direct tangencies.
-It has several other properties, for example its independence of the $J^+$-invariants of the single immersions forming the pair.
+\ \\ ABSTRACT: This paper introduces the $J^{2+}$-invariant for oriented pairs of generic immersions.
+This invariant behaves like Arnold's $J^+$-invariant for generic immersions as it is invariant when going through inverse tangencies and triple points, but changes when traversing direct tangencies.
+It has several useful properties, for example its independence of the $J^{+}$-invariants of the single immersions forming the pair.
 Also it is invariant under simultaneous orientation change.
 Therefore, one can define two $J^{2+}$-invariants for each pair depending on its orientation, those two invariants are not independent from each other.
 Furthermore the invariant is extended to the $J^{n+}$-invariant for links of $n$ oriented immersions.\\ \ \\ KEYWORDS: Arnold's $J^+$-invariant, Viro's formula, pairs of generic immersions, regularization of collisions\\ \pagenumbering{roman}